 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits and criminalizes all forms of forced or compulsory labor.
-The government enforced the law effectively, and penalties were sufficient to deter violations.
+The government enforced the law effectively, and penalties were commensurate with those for other laws involving denials of civil rights, such as discrimination.
+Forced labor cases are referred to the labor inspectorate for investigation.
+The government collaborated with India to extradite a forced labor suspect.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.